WDI-SEA/jquery-ajax/readme.md

   * `npm start` - start the BrowserSync server
   * `npm run lint:css` - lint CSS
   * `npm run lint:js` - lint JS

+> NOTE: You won't be able to run AJAX requests from a file, so make sure you complete this step!
+See this [Stack Overflow article](https://stackoverflow.com/questions/18998192/ajax-code-do-not-run-locally) for more explanation as to why.

 ## Hints